 Adults who have never received an anti-measles vaccine are also at risk of getting the disease.

 It’s especially risky for pregnant women who have not been vaccinated yet.
 Infected people may suffer from miscarriage, stillbirth, or premature delivery.
 Babies conceived by mothers with measles may also have a low birth weight.

-Prevention is better—and cheaper—than cure.
-That couldn’t be more true when it comes to measles prevention and treatment in the Philippines.
+Prevention is better—and cheaper than cure.
+That couldn’t be truer when it comes to measles prevention and treatment in the Philippines.